berksudan/Distributed-Environment-Installation-Guide/2- HDFS & Yarn & Spark Installation/guide.md

 ## 1.1.
 Install Java 8
 > This section is for **all** (1 master, 2 slaves) machines.
 Perform all steps in all machines.

 **Note \#1:** This approach is valid when using version 8 (1.8) of Java.
 For Java-11 or other versions, you should perform the similar but not the same steps.

-**Note \#2:** OpenJDK (which is a free and open-source implementation of the Java Platform, Standard Edition) is used here.
+**Note \#2:** OpenJDK, which is a free and open-source implementation of the Java Platform - Standard Edition, is used here.

 - Install Java Runtime Environment (JRE) and Java Development Kit (JRE) in *all machines*:
 ```bash